 Advantages of Acrylic Paints

-Because of their composition and water-solubility, acrylic paints gain certain characteristics that artists of any skill level can find pretty advantageous.
-These advantages include the following:
+Because of their composition and water-solubility, acrylic paints offer a range of strengths that appeal to painters at every level.
+These advantages include the following :

-- Safe and Non-toxic - Most acrylic paints use non-toxic ingredients and are thus completely safe to use even without gloves.
+- Safe and Non-toxic - Most acrylic paints are made with non-toxic ingredients and are safe to use without gloves in normal studio conditions.

-- Quick Drying - Since most acrylic paints are water-based, they dry in just a fraction of the time you have to wait compared to other types of paint.
-Drying time does differ from brand to brand, though.
-For example, in the absence of any paint extender, Nova Color paints become dry to the touch in about 30 minutes and completely dry between 1 ½ to 2 hours.
+- Quick Drying – Because they’re water-based, acrylics dry in a fraction of the time needed for oils.
+Without an extender, our paints become dry to the touch in about 30 minutes and fully dry in 1 ½ to 2 hours.

 Disadvantages of Acrylic Paints